symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

 ------

 Optionally, you can provide an `Event Dispatcher`_ to the dynamic router.
-If you do, it will trigger one of the following two events during the match process, depending on which method is used:
+If you do, it will trigger one of the pre-match events during the match process, depending on which method is used and another event before generating a URL:

 * **cmf_routing.pre_dynamic_match** (Dispatched at the beginning of the ``match`` method)
 * **cmf_routing.pre_dynamic_match_request** (Dispatched at the beginning of the ``matchRequest`` method.
 In the context of the Symfony2 full stack framework, only this event will be triggered.)
+* **cmf_routing.pre_dynamic_generate** (Dispatched at the beginning of the ``generate`` method)

+..versionadded:: 1.4
+    The route generate event was added in version 1.4 of the routing component.

+Pre-match events are of class ``Symfony\Cmf\Component\Routing\Event\RouterMatchEvent``, the generate event is of class ``Symfony\Cmf\Component\Routing\Event\RouterGenerateEvent``.
+The genereate event also allows you to manipulate the route name, parameters and reference type in the event, by updating the values in the event.

 The ``Symfony\Cmf\Component\Routing\Event\Events`` class contains the event constants.
 To learn how to register the events, see